polintw/Pensieve/README.md

 - master: the current Lite version(stable) running on the server
 - develope: the main trunk of the whole project(ahead to master quite long)
 - release: a 'temp' branch emerge when we need to 'cut' and 'deploy' a new version.
 Merge to the master in the end, not to the develope.
-- feature: a 'temp' branch emerge during development.
+- [feature]: a 'temp' branch emerge during development.
 Merge to the develope in the end, not to the master.

 ## Initiation: Lite

 version "Lite" is the version released to the public of this project.

-Prepare
+#### Prepare
-- 更改位置: 從config/path
+config:
+- production databse connection_key
+- production jwt verification
+- production img server path
     - FirsttoSrc: auth/register.js、img/requisition.js
     - SecondtoSrc: shareds/sharedsPOST.js
-- 更改資料庫連線資訊
+- production services key
-- 檢查現存資料庫相容性
+- others:
-  - 現有資料庫table以及col項目
+    - email verification api

-Production
+#### Production
 - [React for production](https://reactjs.org/docs/optimizing-performance.html#use-the-production-build)環境建議標準

-Modified Records
+#### Modified Records
 - src/units/vanilla.js 刪除"inspired"相關

 - app/               modified f()"refer"